 - Savings grow faster because earnings are tax-free.
-This may be especially beneficial if you are in a higher tax bracket. - Withdrawals can be made whenever you need to without tax consequences and be re-contributed in a later year. - There are no restrictions on how the money is used. - Withdrawals don't affect eligibility for income-tested benefits like Old Age Security and GST credit. - You can keep it for life.
+This may be especially beneficial if you are in a higher income tax bracket. - There are no restrictions on how the money is used. - Withdrawals don't affect eligibility for income-tested benefits like Old Age Security and the GST credit. - You can keep it open for life.
 There is no requirement to close or convert your TFSA at a set age.